- Inline training data. Pass

 Continual training

-base_model takes two kinds of name, resolved owned-first:
+For a warm start, model accepts two kinds of name, resolved owned-first:

 - A model you trained.
 Its